Uniform Inference on High-dimensional Spatial Panel Networks: Connection to Semiparametric Efficiency

 \section{Connection to Semiparametric Efficiency}

-In this subsection we show the connection of our estimator to a semiparametric efficient estimator.
-Semiparametric efficiency has been thoroughly studied in Chapter 25 of \cite{van2000asymptotic}; see also for example \cite{newey1990semiparametric} and \cite{newey1994asymptotic} for a practical guide.
+In this subsection, we demonstrate the connection between our estimator and a semiparametric efficient estimator.
+Semiparametric efficiency is extensively discussed in Chapter 25 of \cite{van2000asymptotic}; see also, for example, \cite{newey1990semiparametric} and \cite{newey1994asymptotic} for practical guidance.
 Concerning the semiparametric efficiency bound for time series models, we refer to \cite{bickel2001inference} as an example. \cite{jankova2018semiparametric} show the semiparametric efficiency bounds for high-dimensional models.